ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### tkinter: old and hacky

 The oldest GUI library for Python is [tkinter](https://docs.python.org/3/library/tkinter.html), which usually comes bundled with Python, though you still have to install `python3-tk`.
-You can specify the GUI you're building by hand in Python, or use the [Python Automatic GUI Generator](http://page.sourceforge.net/) (PAGE).
+You can use the [Python Automatic GUI Generator](http://page.sourceforge.net/) (PAGE), or specify the GUI you're building by hand in Python, which was what I did.

 The widgets provided by `tkinter` are adequate for most purposes.
-I created two text fields in my app to display the old and new file names.
+To display the old and new file names in my app, I created two text fields then populated one file name per line.
+Hacky, but functional.

 Event-handling is accomplished using the widgets' `validation` mechanism, which sadly is rather [poorly documented](https://stackoverflow.com/questions/4140437/interactively-validating-entry-widget-content-in-tkinter).
 Drag-and-drop support is [spotty](https://docs.python.org/3.9/library/tkinter.dnd.html).